 give dramatic silhouettes, in their many sizes and shapes.
 Also visible are the teasel heads, which have grown to ten feet tall, or more.
 In Winter, their beautiful, tiny, mauve flowers have

-A small child is at a perfect height to have a very good look around the small patch of earth at the base of any tree one comes across, seeming to grow out of the pavement.
+small child is at a perfect height to have a very good look around the small patch of earth at the base of any tree one comes across, seeming to grow out of the pavement.
 Given enough time to get focused, the child shall

 are all part of the diet of our blackbirds and robins.

 If it's not too cold to take a glove off for a few minutes, the child should have an opportunity to stroke the bark of the tree, compare it to the feel of Summer bark, and

 decide if it is like previous experiences of smooth, bumpy, rough, or cracked.
 It does feel different in Winter, because the ice

 in tiny pockets of the bark make it smoother than at other times of the year.
 Have a go, what do you think?

 forget to look up!
 The smaller branches with sparklings of ice or snow, make an elegant latticework.
 Nature

 has always thought of it first - beautiful!

 Keep listening - block out the sound of traffic and concentrate